starknet-io/types-rs/crates/starknet-types-core/README.md

 The `starknet-types-core` crate provides:
 * The universal `Felt` (Field Element) type for Cairo and STARK proofs.
 It was created to reduce the fragmentation in the Starknet Rust ecosystem by providing a standardized representation of the `Felt` type.
-* The `AffinePoint` and `ProjectivePoint` structs, which represent points on the Stark curve for performing elliptic curve operations.

 ## Features

+### No features
 - Standardized `Felt` type: Simplify your codebase by using our standardized `Felt` type.
-- Optimized for performance: The `Felt` type has been optimized for high-performance applications.
+Optimized for performance: The `Felt` type has been optimized for high-performance applications.
+- No_std support ✅

+### Serde
+- Provides a Serialization and Deserialization implementations for the `Felt` type
+- No_std support ✅

+### Arbitrary
+- Provides an Arbitrary implementations for the `Felt` type

+### Curve
+- Add the `AffinePoint` and `ProjectivePoint` structs, which represent points on the Stark curve for performing elliptic curve operations.
+- No_std support ✅

+### Hash
+- Implements Pedersen hashing for Felts and Felts array

 ## Examples